Part 1. How to Deploy Your App

 Process supervision

-Use process supervisors to restart your app if it crashes or the server reboots.
+Nothing will restart the app if it crashes or the server reboots.

 Node.js specifics

-Run multiple Node.js processes to use all CPU cores, all in production mode.
+Run one Node.js process per CPU core, in production mode.

+Step 6: Launch the EC2 instance.
 Leave all the other settings at their defaults and click "Launch instance."
-Once the EC2 instance has been launched, you should see the ID of the instance on the page (something like i-05565e469650271b6).
+Once the EC2 instance has launched, you should see its ID on the page (something like i-05565e469650271b6).
 Click on the ID to go to the EC2 instances page, where you should see your EC2 instance booting up.
-Once it has finished booting (you’ll see the instance state go from "Pending" to "Running"), which typically takes 1-2 minutes, click on the row with your instance, and in a drawer that pops up at the bottom of the page, you should see more details about your EC2 instance, including its public IP address, as shown in Figure 18.
+Once it has finished booting (you’ll see the instance state go from "Pending" to "Running"), which typically takes 1-2 minutes, click on the row with your instance, and in a drawer that pops up at the bottom of the page, you should see more details about your EC2 instance, including its public IP address, as shown in Figure 8.

 Find the public IP address for your EC2 instance